Data-Transfer/parallel-io-channles/Readme.md

 Simple library to read and write files in parallel implementing the producer-consumer model.

+### Reading

-When reading, the file is subdivided into chunks and each chunk is read by a separate producer thread which extracts a fixed size buffer from a queue and fills the buffer with data from file and then sends it to a consumer thread which then passes the data to a callback function.
-The read buffer size is smaller or equal to the chunk size and using multiple buffers per producer allows data generation and consumption to overlap.
+    1. the file is subdivided into chunks
+    2. each chunk is read by a separate producer thread
+    3. the producer thread extracts a buffer from a queue and fills it with the data from the file

-When writing, the producer threads send the data returned by the client callback to the consumer threads which write data to file.
-Producers extract fixed size buffers from a queue and pass the buffers to a callback function which fills the buffers.
-Buffers are then sent to consumer (writer) threads.
+    4. the filled buffer is sent to a consumer thread (round-robin scheduling)
+    5. the consumer thread passes a reference to the buffer to a consumer callback received from client code
+    6. the return value from the callback is stored into an array and the buffer is moved back to the thread that sent it

+Memory consumption is equal to:

+ *(buffer size) x (number of buffers per producer) x (number of producers)*

+and independent from number of chunks or file size.

+Having more than one buffer per producer queue allows reading and data consumption to overlap

+### Writing

+    1. producer threads extract buffer from queue
+    2. mutable reference to buffer is passed to producer callback received from client code
+    3. result of callback invocation is checked:
+       1. no error: buffer is sent to consumer threads (round robin scheduling);
+       2. error: error is sent to consumer threads which then terminate immediately
+    4. consumer threads receive the buffer and the file offset and store the data into file
+    5. buffer is moved back to the producer thread that sent it
+    6. each consumer thread returns the number of bytes written to file

 Synchronous calls to `pread` and `pwrite` inside reader or writer threads are used to transfer data.